How to meal plan using your recipe collection (a system that sticks)

 Frequently asked questions

 You can start with as few as 5-7 recipes.
 Most families rotate through about 10-15 meals regularly.
-You don't need a massive collection — you need enough variety to fill a week without repeating.
+You don't need a massive collection, just enough variety to fill a week without repeating.
 Start with what you know and add new recipes gradually.

 Build your plan around recipes the whole family agrees on, then add one new recipe per week.
 Tag recipes your kids like so you can pull from that list quickly.
 Having 3-4 guaranteed crowd-pleasers in your weekly rotation takes the pressure off the other nights.